Pla de Bages and its unique heritage

 Once almost forgotten, Pla de Bages is emerging as a centre for quality wine, gastronomy, culture and a range of outdoor activities.
 That makes it an important place to spend some quality time.
 If you would like to find out more, then for starters, take a look here.

 It’s an oasis of calm too, best enjoyed in Spring and Autumn.
 I hope to return and attend their vintage festival, held each October.
 Until then, Salud!

 Pla de Bages DO

 *There are some compelling parallels between Phylloxera and our current nemesis, Covid-19.
-Those wanting to discover more about the Phylloxera story should check out this book, Phylloxera by Christy Campbell.
+Those wanting to discover more about the Phylloxera story should check out Phylloxera by Christy Campbell.

-Those that enjoy exploring less well-known parts of Spain might like this article on Txakoli from the Basque Country.
+Those who enjoy exploring less well-known parts of Spain might like this article on Txakoli.